Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/sites/:site_id/record_stewardship`

 Records a stewardship activity for the given site.
+Date is the day on which the activity was performed, which can be in the past if the user is adding a past activity.
 Duration is the time taken to perform the activity in minutes.
 Indicate `True` if the activity (watered, mulched, etc.) was completed, else `False`.

 #### Request Body